omarcostahamido/PVM/README.md

 #### Autostart

-You can configure the Raspberry Pi devices to autostart the `pvm.pt` script on boot up.
+You can configure the Raspberry Pi devices to autostart the `pvm.py` script on boot up.
 In order to achieve that, open the terminal and run:

 `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart`